 Side-Trails are separate-but-connected branches

-A Side-Trail sits next to its Trailhead instead of underneath it.
-Useful for chasing something tangentially related without burying the Trail you're already on.
+A Side-Trail sits next to the Trail you branch from instead of underneath it.
+Useful for chasing something tangentially related without burying the Trail you’re already on.

 To create one: